AddyaPandey/SortSmart/README.md

 - Visual indicators show current sort direction

 ### Adding Employees
-- Click "Add Employee" button
+- Click the delete "+" icon in the Actions column
-- Fill in the required details in the modal
+- Fill in the required details
-- Email is optional (will be generated from name if not provided)
-- All other fields are required
+- All the fields are required

 ### Deleting Employees
-- Click the delete (trash) icon in the Actions column
+- Click the delete "-" icon in the Actions column
-- Confirm deletion in the popup dialog

 ### Export
 - Click "Export to CSV" to download current filtered data

-## License

-MIT License

-## Contributing

-Contributions, issues, and feature requests are welcome!